 Using chemicals and the other water purification substances and methods to make water cleaner and safer for drinking is obviously going to end up costing us some money.
 Money which by the way has become a really hard commodity to come by owing to the sad states of our global economies.
 Be wise and be smart by making sure you have a relatively pollution free watershed region to ensure you get water that is not quite as polluted and as harmful to the crops on your farm, to your animals or even to you personally once you consume it.

 Many persons have even switched to using water softeners in order to better treat their incoming water – but in reality this is actually adding extra sodium into the water.
-This extra salinity is causing the cost of treating out water to go up, which is certainly not good for tax payers either.
+This extra salinity is causing the cost of treating our water to go up, which is certainly not good for tax payers either.
+If you want to lower the amount of energy used to heat your water you can also switch to an on-demand water heater as well.

 Community Mobilization Really Works Wonders & Magic